Home » Symptoms » Dog Symptoms A-Z » Alopecia Due to Pruritus

 Basics and possible causes

 Hair loss in dogs can have many causes, from parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
-Parasites can cause a variety of diseases in animals and humans. infestations to allergies.
-The skin is a dog’s largest organ and is sensitive to external and internal influences.
+Parasites can cause a variety of diseases in animals and humans. infestation to allergies.
+The skin is a dog’s largest organ and reacts sensitively to external and internal influences.
 A dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. plays a crucial role in this and can react to various stimuli with inflammatory conditions or allergic reactions.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. plays a decisive role in this and can react to various stimuli with inflammatory conditions or allergic reactions.

 Parasites such as fleas, mites, or lice are common triggers for itching, which leads to scratching.
 These parasites feed on blood or skin cells, leaving behind saliva or excrement that can cause allergic reactions.

 Allergies are another common cause of skin problems in dogs.
 These can be triggered by environmental factors such as pollen, house dust mites, or mold.
-Food allergies are also possible, with certain proteins in the food causing an overreaction of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+Food allergies are also possible, where certain proteins in the food can cause an overreaction of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..

 Hormonal disorders, such as an imbalanceImbalance refers to an imbalance or disruption of normal function or composition in the body, which can lead to health problems. of thyroid hormones, can also lead to hair loss.
 In such cases, the hair loss is often symmetrical and affects large areas of the body.
 Infections caused by bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. or fungi can also irritate the skin and cause hair loss.